drchubbington/linear_regression_with_gradient_descent/README.md

 # linear_regression_with_gradient_descent
-A simple implementation of the gradient descent algorithm to find the line of best fit.
+A simple implementation of the stochastic gradient descent algorithm to find a line of best fit.
+Gradient descent is a way to find local minima in a curve.
+This can be applied to linear regression to minimize the parabolic error function.